ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ### Custom Transaction Entity Attributes

-The extensibility offered by the proposed request interface allows an implementer to add custom attributes to the transaction entity in order to influence the way that the evidence generation is performed.
+The extensibility offered by the proposed request interface allows an implementer to add custom attributes to the transaction entity in order to influence the way that the Evidence generation is performed.

 In such an approach, a new custom attribute for request entities of type "transaction" is defined.
 Then, an attribute of that type is included in the attestation request (as part of the transaction entity) while specifying a value.
-This value is considered by the HSM while generating the PKIX evidence.
+This value is considered by the HSM while generating the PKIX Evidence.

 ## Reporting of Attestation Keys

-There is a provision for the Attester to report the Attestation Key(s) used during the generation of the evidence.
+There is a provision for the Attester to report the Attestation Key(s) used during the generation of the Evidence.
 To this end, the transaction attribute "ak-spki" is used.

 A Presenter invokes this provision by submitting an attestation request with a transaction attribute of type "ak-spki" with a non-specified value (left empty).

-In this case, the Attester adds a transaction attribute of type "ak-spki" for each Attestation Key used to sign the evidence.
+In this case, the Attester adds a transaction attribute of type "ak-spki" for each Attestation Key used to sign the Evidence.
 The value of this attribute is an octet string (bytes) which is the encoding of the Subject Public Key Information (SPKI) associated with the Attestation Key.
 Details on SPKIs and their encoding can be found in X.509 certificates ({{RFC5280}}).